-Centre is conspiring to financially weaken states, alleges Telangana CM K Chandrashekar Rao
+Centre is conspiring to weaken states financially, alleges Telangana CM K Chandrashekar Rao

 The chief minister accused the Union government of imposing ‘economic sanctions’ on states and urged it to stop violating their rights.

-Telangana Chief Minister K Chandrashekar Rao on Thursday accused the Union government of discriminating against his state and conspiring to financially weaken state governments, PTI reported.
+Telangana Chief Minister K Chandrashekar Rao on Thursday accused the Union government of discriminating against his state and conspiring to weaken state governments financially, PTI reported.

 At the Telangana State Formation Day celebrations in Hyderabad, Rao said that all governments at the Centre have worked against the spirit of the Constitution and eroded the autonomy of the states.
-“The government currently in power at the Centre is based on the frivolous doctrine of strong Centre - weak states,” he alleged.
+“The government currently in power at the Centre is based on the frivolous doctrine of strong Centre-weak States,” he alleged.

 The chief minister accused the Union government of imposing “economic sanctions” on states and urged it to stop violating their rights, The Indian Express reported.